Tickets On Sale: February 6 Valentine Concert, featuring Tierney Sutton, Tamir Hendelman, and their Valentines, Serge Merlaud and Sherry Luchette!

 The concert will be presented in the 3rd floor Main Ballroom of the Los Angeles Athletic Club, limited to 30% capacity.
 All attendees must be fully vaccinated, and masked.
-Light refreshments, and a cocktail bar will be available.
+Brunch and a cocktail bar will be available, starting at 11:00 AM.

-Purchase Tickets To Attend, or To Live Stream, the December 19 Holiday Concert!
+Purchase Tickets Now To Attend in Person, or To Live Stream!

 After purchasing your ticket(s), please email me (Dave@TheJazzSalon.com) with the first and last names of everyone in your party, to make check-in easier.